 \end{theorem}

-\begin{remark} Throughout this paper, $z^{a}:=e^{a\log z}$ and the logarithms are always understood to assume their principal values, that is $\arg(z)\in[-\pi, \pi)$. \end{remark} \begin{remark} The right-hand side of the inequality for $\Big|E_{p,N}^{(\delta)}(n)\Big|$ in Theorem~\ref{mth} is independent from $N$ and $n$, thus the error term $E_{p,N}^{(\delta)}(n)$ is $O(1)$.
+\begin{remark} Throughout this paper, $z^{a}:=e^{a\log z}$ and the logarithms are always understood to assume their principal values, that is $\arg(z)\in[-\pi, \pi)$. \end{remark} \begin{remark} The right-hand side of the inequality for $\big|E_{p,N}^{(\delta)}(n)\big|$ in Theorem~\ref{mth} is independent from $N$ and $n$, thus the error term $E_{p,N}^{(\delta)}(n)$ is $O(1)$.
 By using a similar argument to that of Rademacher and Zuckerman in their proof of \cite[Theorem~1]{MR1503417}, we can extend the specified region for $\delta$ in Theorem~\ref{mth} (which is $\delta\in(0,24/(p-1)]$) to all $\delta>0$, still with an $O(1)$ error term.
 However, the expressions for the main term and the effective error term are then more complicated.
-We leave the details to the interested reader. \end{remark}
+Since we are mainly interested in the asymptotics in certain confined regions (after all, our main aim concerns the development of tools to understand and tackle concrete observations such as those in Conjecture~\ref{conj1} and similar conjectures in Appendix~\ref{sec:app}), we leave the details of using Rademacher and Zuckerman's method to to extend the range of $\delta$ to all positive reals to the interested reader. \end{remark}

-Focusing on the case $p=3$, we can use Theorem~\ref{mth} to give the following growth estimate for the Borwein coefficients $c_3^{(\delta)}(n)$ for $\delta$ within a specified range. \begin{theorem} Let $\delta\in(0.227,3]$, and define
+Focusing on the case $p=3$, we can use Theorem~\ref{mth} to give the following growth estimate for the Borwein coefficients $c_3^{(\delta)}(n)$ for $\delta$ within a specified range.